 Hedge betting is an advanced sports betting strategy that involves placing one or multiple wagers on the opposite side of your initial bet.
 The goal is to lock in a guaranteed profit, break even, or at least minimize your losses.

-If you placed a 5-team parlay and the first 4 legs already hit, for example, you may consider hedging your bet by placing a bet against the team you have winning the last leg of your parlay.
+If you placed a 5-team parlay and the first 4 legs already hit, for example, you may consider hedging your parlay by placing a bet against the team you have winning the last leg.
 That way, no matter the result of the game, you win some money.

 Similar to middling and arbitrage betting, hedge betting is a cover-all-the-bases approach to protect your original wager and ensure you score at least some kind of win, regardless of how the game plays out.